jDmacD/aws-lambda-pillow/README.md

 The Lambda functions are designed to integrate with S3, API Gateway and will eventually include a Cloudformation template.

-## Deployment Package

-To enable support for the broadest possible spectrum of image formats a virtualenv deployment package is required.

-To ensure compability, the virtualenv bundle has been built using the same [Linux AMI](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) that Lambda utilises.
+## Image Return Modes

+At the moment Lambda, and API Gateway, have significant restrictions on what can be returned.
+As such image are returned two ways:

+* 64-bit encoded string (up to 6mb)
+* Signed redirect to S3

 ## Supported Formats

 * JPEG
 * TIFF
 * PNG

+## Deployment Package

+To enable support for the broadest possible spectrum of image formats a virtualenv deployment package is required.
+To ensure compability, the virtualenv bundle has been built using the same [Linux AMI](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) that Lambda utilises.